arsalanabc/node_postgres_docker/README.md

 # Project Description
-Create a service to different sizes for the shoes and calculate TrueToSize.
+Create a service to collect different sizes for the shoes and calculate their TrueToSize.
 TrueToSize for a shoe is an average of all the sizes available in that shoe model.

 This app is developed with NODE.JS and uses Postgres as the database.
 Also, I have containized the app to run on any machine with docker-compose.